-Why not begin sleeping on your left side now?
+Should you be sleeping on your left side when pregnant?
+There are pros and cons.
 According to BabyCenter Sleep Expert, Donna Arand, Ph.D., Clinical Director of the Kettering Sleep Disorders Center and Associate Research Professor in Neurology at the Boonshoft School of Medicine at Wright State University explains:

 Did you know some pregnant women prefer an air bed for comfort?
 Air beds provide an adjustable technology creating a desired firmness or softness that accommodates a mom’s changing weight, dimensions and comfort levels.
 For more information on pregnancy and sleep, please visit BabyCenter and the National Sleep Foundation.

 An incompetent cervix, also called cervical insufficiency, or CI, is a condition of pregnancy that occurs when the expectant mother’s cervical tissue is weakened to such a degree that it may lead to an unexpected pregnancy loss.
 This may be due to a previous childbirth, cervical trauma such as a broad cervical conization (cervical biopsy), various abnormalities and irregularities of the uterus, the possible exposure to the synthetic estrogen Diethylstilbestrol (DES), or there may be no defining cause.
 CI can cause or contribute to premature birth, and in many cases, the loss of an otherwise robust pregnancy.
 While CI occurs in only one out of 100 pregnancies, the condition is responsible for approximately 25 percent of losses in the second trimester.